Jminding/Projectile-Motion-Lab-Simulation/README.md

         self.numTrials = numTrials # number of trials

     def showResults(self):
-        '''Horizontal.__str__(self) -> str
+        '''Horizontal.showResults(self) -> str
+        :return: Whether or not the ball landed in the target based on the inputs given
+        :rtype: str'''
-        Returns whether or not the ball landed in the target based on the inputs given''' for _ in range(0,self.numTrials): # run the code however many trials we want self.errorConstant = randint(1,100) # redefine the small chance that we're going to make an error every single time, so it's completely random if self.errorConstant >= 80: # so based on my results, there was a 1/5 chance that the ball would actually stay in the box, so use that here if ceil(self.distance) == ceil(self.horizontalDistance):
-                    if self.distance - self.horizontalDistance == 0.1 or self.horizontalDistance - self.distance == 0.1 or 0 < self.distance - self.horizontalDistance < 0.1 or 0 < self.horizontalDistance - self.distance < 0.1: # make it so that there's a small margin of error
+        for _ in range(0,self.numTrials): # run the code however many trials we want self.errorConstant = randint(1,100) # redefine the small chance that we're going to make an error every single time, so it's completely random if self.errorConstant >= 80: # so based on my results, there was a 1/5 chance that the ball would actually stay in the box, so use that here if self.distance - self.horizontalDistance == 0.1 or self.horizontalDistance - self.distance == 0.1 or 0 < self.distance - self.horizontalDistance < 0.1 or 0 < self.horizontalDistance - self.distance < 0.1: # make it so that there's a small margin of error
                     self.goIn += 1 # tally up the times that it went in
                     print('The ball went directly in the box and stayed in.') if 0.3 > self.distance - self.horizontalDistance > 0.1 or 0.3 > self.horizontalDistance - self.distance > 0.1: # another small margin of error, if it's in that range then it bounces out
                     self.bounceOut += 1 # tally up the times that it bounced out
                     print('The ball went into the box, but bounced out.') if self.distance - self.horizontalDistance > 0.3 or self.horizontalDistance - self.distance > 0.3: # if it's not within the margin of error at all
                     self.goOut += 1 # tally up the times that it completely missed
                     print('The ball did not go into the box.') if self.errorConstant < 80: # 4/5 probability of the ball definitely not going in - especially because humans are not perfect, and the ball is not going to roll in an exact straight line if 0 < self.distance - self.horizontalDistance <= 0.1 or 0 < self.horizontalDistance - self.distance <= 0.1:
                     self.bounceOut += 1